Rearmament of Polish artillery

 In the coming years, Poland and South Korea will prepare production facilities for the licensed production of self-propelled guns.
 The new plant will be entrusted with the construction of another 460 K9 vehicles in the “PL (A1)” modification.
 Their production will continue at least until the beginning of the next decade.

-The HIMARS MLRS available to Poland were delivered in accordance with the 2019 contract.
-This agreement provided for the transfer of one divisional set of equipment in the form of 18 combat vehicles, auxiliary equipment, missiles of various models, etc. In May 2022, the Polish government sent a request to the US leadership for new sales.
-This request was answered positively, and in September 2023 an order for 486 combat vehicles appeared.
-It is curious that almost all of them will be built on a Polish-made chassis.
+Poland's existing HIMARS MLRS were delivered under a 2019 contract.
+This agreement provided for the transfer of one divisional set of equipment in the form of 18 combat vehicles, support equipment, missiles different models, etc. In May 2022, the Polish government sent a request to the US leadership for new sales.
+This request was answered positively, and in September 2023 an order was placed for 486 combat vehicles.
+Interestingly, almost all of them will be built on a Polish-made chassis.

 The first batch of M142 MLRS, delivered in May 2023.
 Photo of the Polish Ministry of Defense